Admissibility procedure

 ‘The absence of a mutually agreed readmission arrangement or delay in the implementation elevates the risk of protracted detention and situations of legal limbo for those concerned who may not be readmitted, increasing human misery and in all likelihood, fuelling further onward movement within the EU.
 Where cooperation is not mutually agreed to, or required protection safeguards are not in place, an in-merit examination of asylum claims of applicants of those nationality groups should take place without undue delay to avoid legal limbo situations.’

-It should be noted that an application for the annulment of the JMD was submitted before the Greek Council of State and its examination was discussed on 11 March 2022.[10]
-In a secision issued on 3 February 2023, the Council of State referred a question to the CJEU for a preliminary ruling on the interpretation of article 38 of 2013/32/EU Directive, since Türkiye has not accepted any readmissions from Greece since March 2020 (Council of State (Plenary) Decision no 177/2023).
-In particular, the majority opinion considers that it is not possible to designate a country as a safe third country if the readmission of the applicant to that country does not appear to be possible.
+It should be noted that an application for the annulment of the JMD was submitted before the Greek Council of State and its examination was discussed on 11 March 2022.[12]
+In a decision issued on 3 February 2023,[13] the Council of State referred a question to the CJEU for a preliminary ruling on the interpretation of article 38 of 2013/32/EU Directive, since Türkiye has not accepted any readmissions from Greece since March 2020.
+In particular, the majority opinion of the Council considered that it is not possible to designate a country as a safe third country if the readmission of the applicant to that country does not appear to be possible.
 This possibility should be assessed both in terms of legal provisions and obligations of the third country to accept readmissions as well as the actual compliance to those legal provisions.
 Readmissions to Türkiye are not implemented and the competent authority did not adequately explore the possibility of Türkiye changing its stance.
-Thus, in view of ensuring a quick examination of asylum applications[11] the national list established by the JMD should be annulled.
-There has also been two dissenting opinions on whether the non-implementation of returns should be taken into consideration either at the time of issuance of an individual decision on the asylum application assessing whether Türkiye is a safe third country or at the time of executing the decision of return and not before including this country in the national list of safe third countries.
+Thus, in view of ensuring a quick examination of asylum applications,[14] the national list established by the JMD should be annulled.

-Finally, the 42799/3-6-2021 JMD declaring Türkiye as a safe third country was amended by Decision no. 458568/2021 (FEK 5949/16-12-2021) to include Albania and Northern Macedonia as safe third countries for all nationals entering Greece from the countries listed.
+The JMD 42799/3-6-2021 declaring Türkiye as a safe third country was amended by Decision No. 458568/2021 (FEK 5949/16-12-2021) to include Albania and Northern Macedonia as safe third countries for all nationals entering Greece from the countries listed.[16]

 Personal interview